 Ideally you should have a website.
 SoundJam is of course a DJ website builder that can give you a professional site in minutes.
-Click here to start your 14-day free trial – you’ll be up and running in no time.
+Click here to start your journey – you’ll be up and running in no time.

 Things like having a great bio, banging images, high-quality video and a decent social following are fundamental.
 We can’t stress that enough but as previously mentioned we have nailed this to death in our EPK article so head here for more advice.